gdcc/exporter-transformer/README.md

 ## Installation

 If not yet configured, set the [dataverse-spi-exporters-directory](https://guides.dataverse.org/en/latest/installation/config.html#dataverse-spi-exporters-directory) configuration value first.
-Then `cd` into that directory and download the [jar file](https://repo1.maven.org/maven2/io/github/erykkul/dataverse-transformer-exporter/1.0.1/dataverse-transformer-exporter-1.0.1-jar-with-dependencies.jar) together with the examples you want to try out:
+Then `cd` into the directory you configured and download the [jar file](https://repo1.maven.org/maven2/io/github/erykkul/dataverse-transformer-exporter/1.0.1/dataverse-transformer-exporter-1.0.1-jar-with-dependencies.jar) together with the examples you want to try out:

 ```shell
 # download the jar